nais/hahaha/README.md

 ## Alpha availability

-This is a feature somewhat hidden by obscurity at the moment.
+The plan is to fine tune a few things before HAHAHA takes over for Ginuudan on a permanent basis, but it's possible to use HAHAHA right now.
-As such,
+This is a feature somewhat hidden by obscurity at the moment, and won't be added to the nais documentation.
-If you would like to participate in testing this operator, add the following configuration to your Naisjob's configuration:
+If you would like to participate in testing, add the following configuration to your Naisjob's configuration:

 ```yaml
 metadata: